menu

 • Cybersecurity standards and IT security frameworks – created to help specialists protect corporate data with greater efficiency.

 Although it’s hard to define the best educational criteria for hiring white-hat hackers, some sort of academic degree always provides a solid foundation for the skills mentioned above.
-Having either a Bachelor’s or Master’s degree in computer engineering, IT security or mathematics is pretty common among the hacker community.
-However, some hackers do not possess any college degree, and still excel at what they do.
+Having either a Bachelor’s or Master’s degree in computer engineering, IT security, or mathematics is pretty common among the hacker community.

-And last but not least, not only do white-hat hackers make your system more secure, but also more efficient.
-Due to their vast knowledge, they pay attention to the little things that may be easily overlooked during a typical security audit, and are able to quickly fix any issues, making your system run better.
+And last but not least, not only do white-hat hackers make your system more secure but also more efficient.
+Due to their vast knowledge, they pay attention to the little things that may be easily overlooked during a typical security audit and are able to quickly fix any issues, making your system run better.

-Plus, working with hackers is cost-effective: they prevent both bigger and smaller security breaches, devastating PR crises and, in turn, loss of users and money.
 Especially now, when a GDPR violation can create a huge hole in a company’s budget.
 The EU’s Data Protection Authorities can issue fines of up to €20 million, or 4% of an organisation’s annual turnover, for a single violation.

 Fortunately, white-hat hackers are increasingly getting more recognition.
 As the “good guys” fighting the “bad guys”, they use their superpowers to help organisations protect their systems and sensitive user data.
 Cyberspace isn’t naturally secure.
-However, with a little help from the experts, it can become a space that is more secure for both you and your customers.

 Read more on our blog